cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 We can confirm then that it's also a simpler and better complete experience of CI/CD pipelines than trying to deal with Tekton itself.
 It is a real orchestration of all resources to develop, build and promote from real cloud native environment.

-And last, to demonstrate that all Tekton orchestrarion happened also, let's check all components created for all our Jenkins X executions:
+And last, to demonstrate that all Tekton orchestration happened, let's check all components created for all our Jenkins X executions:

 ```bash
 $ kubectl get tasks,taskruns,pipeline,pipelinerun,pipelineresources -n jx